|Our red Festiva with a friend in 2010!|

 Once that was done the slow process to put it all back together again began.
 First order of business was the installation of sound deadener throughout the interior.
 I used just under 100 square feet of B-Quiet's "Extreme" product.
 I had put this in the red car and it made things a lot less "buzzy" inside... much more comfortable for the long road trips.

 |Sound deadener intalled|

 The main difference with the new car is that it will be powered by a 1.6l DOHC 16v turbocharged engine from a 1988 Mazda 323GT.
-This engine has only 125,000km on it and was supplied with a rebuilt cylinder head.
 This required installation the ECU and some of the wiring from the donor car.
-That will run the engine, the lighting, gauges etc will be run by the stock Festiva harness.
+That will run the engine while the lighting, gauges etc will be run by the stock Festiva harness.

 |Spec stage 2 clutch kit installed|